-Semantic level is exercised by means of a set of riddles, previously defined by a speech therapist or pedagogist.
-The application asks a question to the user and gives three possible answers.
+Semantic level is trained by means of a set of riddles, previously defined by a speech therapist or pedagogist.
+The application ask a question to the user and gives three possible answers.
 The user must utter the correct answer to go on with the next riddle.
-The application will show again a grade depending on the ability of the user to solve the riddle.
+The application will show again a grade depending on the user ability to solve the riddle.